Samuil Lehtțir: Latinization turn

 According to literary historian Mihai Cimpoi, Întrebări literari, along with similar contributions by Milev and Pavel Chioru, evidences the poor state of literary culture in the MASSR: "[they are] quite modest, and slavish [...] toward the official ideology. [...]
 The dogmatic, vulgarized sociological spirit, with its purpose of detecting class enemies among the writers, as instructed by the Russian Association of Proletarian Writers, is dominant in that era, crushing nuances and all creative aspect of criticism."
 Negură notes that Întrebări literari was immediately superseded by two events, both of which took place in 1932: one was the castigation of Proletkult's legacy by the Soviet Central Committee; the other was the regime's talk of a "Moldavian language" that now "differed only in its name from the Romanian literary language".
 The change of vision was also underscored with the Latinization of Soviet alphabets.
 As Smochină reports: "If the Soviets have accepted a national culture, it was over communist fundamentals.
 Yet it seemed like things were clearing up. [...]
 The name of Latinization allowed the people its freedom to adapt its national culture to the fundamentals of communist doctrine."

 These developments sent MASSR writers to study old forms of Romanian literature, with samples of 19th-century Romanian authors appearing in the official literary magazine, Octombrie ("October").
 Lehtțir himself became affiliated with that magazine, serving as its managerial secretary.
 It was also here that he made his name as a poet—the MASSR's most significant and "livelier" one, according to Smochină.
 His lyrical works therein include a 1931 piece, also called Octombrie, which, Negură argues, was a celebration of Soviet patriotism.
 The Soviet Union "appears as a country of gigantic proportions, animated by a universal effervescence and enthusiasm."

 Lehtțir's poetry is described by Colesnic as "politically engaged" and mostly "minor", with the exception of one Octombrie poem which anticipated the first crewed space flight by over 25 years.
 The latter piece "amazes in its selection of a theme and the precision of its poetic description".
 As noted by Smochină, his political poetry often expands on his grievances against Romania, with Bessarabia depicted as an enslaved giant; stylistically, these pieces follow Mihai Eminescu, Alecsandri and Yesenin, to the point where they plagiarize from the latter.
 It generally failed to meet up Soviet demands, since it retained such "bourgeois" influences.
-In late 1931, the staff at Octombrie embarked on a "defamation campaign" against Lehtțir, as well as against his colleagues Mihai Andriescu and Leib Cornfeld, forcing them to publish self-criticism in a special issue of 1932.
-Their reintegration by the revamped communist-and-Latinist establishment was marked later that year, when the three of them, alongside Ion Ocinschi, curated a Latin-script translation of the The Communist Manifesto.
+In late 1931, the staff at Octombrie embarked on a "defamation campaign" against Lehtțir, as well as against his colleagues Mihai Andriescu and Leonid Cornfeld, forcing them to publish self-criticism in a special issue of 1932.
+Their reintegration by the revamped communist-and-Latinist establishment was marked later that year, when the three of them, alongside Ion Ocinschi, curated a Latin-script translation of The Communist Manifesto.
 Also in 1932, Lehtțir alone was "art editor" for B. I. Borisov's propaganda book on the Tatarbunary Uprising—which was published in a language nearly identical to modern Romanian, and could therefore be understood by readers on the other bank of the Dniester.